 Hans is the founder of Gradle and Gradleware.
 Hans has 13 years of experience as a software developer, team leader, architect, trainer, and technical mentor in vast array of industry sectors such as automotive, finance, public transport and business intelligence.
 Hans is a thought leader in the field of project automation and has successfully been in charge of numerous large-scale enterprise builds.
 He is also an advocate of Domain Driven Design, having taught classes and delivered presentations on this topic together with Eric Evans.
-In the earlier days, Hans was also a committer for the JBoss project and founded the JBoss-IDE.

 Adam’s vast interests include build and deployment automation, automated software quality systems, web applications, networking, security projects, and software development process improvement.
 Building software since 1993, he has held technical leadership positions in Australia, the UK, and the US, and served as the architect for IntraVerse Product Suite (now IBM’s Tivoli Access Manager), and as a consultant for Thoughtworks.

 Rolf has a vast history in management and operational systems, and over the course of his 15 years of experience, has been a CPA for Deloitte & Touche and CEO for a number of companies in Germany.
 He is currently self-employed as a Partner at KRG, a network of professional firms providing Audit, Tax and Advisory services.